Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Diagnosis:

-In most cases, your Ophthalmologist can diagnose that it is Conjunctivitis by asking a series of questions about your signs, symptoms, and recent medical history.
+In most cases, your Ophthalmologist can diagnose conjunctivitis by asking questions about your signs, symptoms, and recent medical history.

 Signs and Symptoms of Conjunctivitis: